Wondering if 2 days in Brussels are enough?

 The Atomium is to Brussels what the Big Ben is to London.
 Locals erected the Atomium for the World’s Fair Expo that took place in Brussels in 1958.
 The building served as the main pavilion of the expo.

 As the name suggests, the Atomium represents an atom magnified 165 billion times.
-The 335-ft (102-m) Atomium consists of nine spheres of 59 ft.
+The 335-ft (102-m) Atomium consists of nine spheres, each 59 ft.
 (18 m) in diameter.
 Tubes and escalators connect them together.

 Peculiar fact: Initially, local authorities planned to dismantle the Atomium after the exhibition.
 However, due to its enormous popularity among Belgians and foreigners visiting the city, they left it standing.
 Soon, it turned into the modern symbol of Brussels, representing future ideas and universality.